irainho/irainho/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on my MSc Thesis at CENTRA, IST
+- 🌱 I’m currently learning about Linearized General Relativity on Hyperboloidal Slices
+- 📫 How to reach me: email
+- 😄 Pronouns: she/her

 <!--
 **irainho/irainho** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.